weiquanju/v-route-generate/README.md

 const router = createRouter({
   history: createWebHistory(import.meta.env.BASE_URL),
+  // 👇 Use globe syntax to retrieve all files in the page view directory
   routes: getRoutes(import.meta.glob("../views/**/**.vue"), {
     /**
      * Required.
 The root path of the directory tree, using relative paths, ending with '/'